Gissio/radpro/docs/devices/Bosean FS-5000/install.md

 The installation will automatically create a backup of the original firmware in the `backup` folder, so you can recover your device if something goes wrong.
 Make sure you keep the backups safe, so you can always return to the original firmware.
 To flash a backup, drag it onto `bosean-fs5000-install.bat` (Windows) or `bosean-fs5000-install.sh` (macOS/Linux).

 Before closing the device, take note of the type of Geiger tube: the markings on the glass should be either J321, J305, M4011 or J614.
 If you have an unmarked tube measuring 55 or 65 mm long, you probably have a J614 or J613 tube, respectively.

+Also take note of the type of LCD display: the marking on the ribbon cable should be “FPC1-H24C159-01W”.
+If it is not, please create an [issue](https://github.com/Gissio/radpro/issues).

 ## Step 4: Configure your device